ethersphere/swarm-guide/contents/fuse.rst

 ^^^^^^^^

 To mount a Swarm manifest, first upload a content to Swarm using the `swarm up` command.
+You can also upload an empty folder using `swarm --recursive up`.
 Once you get the returned manifest hash, use it to mount the manifest to a mount point:

 .. code-block:: none